Bosconia: Geography

 The municipality of Bosconia is located in the northwestern part of the Cesar Department.
 Borders to the north with the municipality of El Copey, to the east with the municipality of Valledupar, to the south with the municipality of El Paso and to the west with the Magdalena Department separated only by the Ariguaní River which is also a natural border and covering a total area of 609 km2.
 The town of Bosconia is located in the central part of the municipality.

 Climate

 Average year temperature ranges 31 °C and has two rainy seasons intercalated with two dry seasons.

 History

-The town of Bosconia was founded on August 20, 1958, by Enrique Arón Ayén and Agustin Mackenzie in honor of Catholic church priest Saint John Bosco.
+The town of Bosconia was founded on August 20, 1958, by Enrique Aarón Haayén and Agustin Mackenzie in honor of Catholic church priest Saint John Bosco.
 The village became a train station stop for the farmers in the area.
-In 1979 Bosconia formally becomes a municipality of the Cesar Department. with the construction of paved highways the town of Bosconia became an intersection of two major transited Colombian highways that connect the northern Colombian departments of La Guajira and Cesar with the rest of Colombia and the other one that connects the northeast and the rest of Colombia with the road to the Caribbean sea to Santa Marta and Barranquilla.
+In 1979 Bosconia formally becomes a municipality of the Cesar Department. with the construction of paved highways the town of Bosconia became an intersection of two major transited Colombian highways that connect the northern Colombian departments of La Guajira and Cesar with the rest of Colombia and the other one that connects the northeast and the rest of Colombia with the road to the Caribbean Sea to Santa Marta and Barranquilla.
 These two highways intersect in downtown Bosconia and is nowadays known as "Bosconia's T".